CSHaitao/CSHaitao.github.io/_pages/about.md

 My research focuses on the following areas:

-* LLM4Legal
+---

+### **LLM4Legal**

 Focused on the in-depth application and optimization of LLMs in the legal domain.
-My research includes but is not limited to:
+This includes:

+- ✨ **Vertical Knowledge Injection**
-✨ Vertical Knowledge Injection: Exploring efficient methods (e.g., post-training) to incorporate domain-specific legal knowledge into LLMs, enhancing their performance in specialized legal tasks.
+  Exploring efficient methods (e.g., post-training) to incorporate domain-specific legal knowledge into LLMs, enhancing their performance in specialized legal tasks.

+- 📚 **Domain-Specific Data Synthesis**
-📚 Domain-Specific Data Synthesis: Developing tailored training techniques for the legal field, leveraging self-play to generate structured and domain-compliant datasets, improving training efficiency and outcomes.
+  Developing tailored training techniques for the legal field, leveraging self-play to generate structured and domain-compliant datasets, improving training efficiency and outcomes.

+- 🤖 **LLM Agent Systems**
-🤖 LLM Agent Systems: Investigating the use of LLMs as intelligent agents in legal scenarios, addressing tasks such as legal document drafting, case retrieval, and statute matching to advance legal automation.
+  Investigating the use of LLMs as intelligent agents in legal scenarios, addressing tasks such as legal document drafting, case retrieval, and statute matching to advance legal automation.

-* LLMs-as-Judges
+---

+### **LLMs-as-Judges**

-Exploring the potential and applications of LLMs as intelligent evaluators, including:
+Exploring the potential and applications of LLMs as intelligent evaluators.
+Key areas include:

+- 🎯 **Performance Evaluation**
-🎯 Performance Evaluation: Researching how LLMs can assess model capabilities (e.g., generation quality, reasoning ability) and building unified evaluation frameworks.
+  Researching how LLMs can assess model capabilities (e.g., generation quality, reasoning ability) and building unified evaluation frameworks.

+- 🚀 **Model Evolution**
-🚀 Model Evolution: Utilizing LLM-based evaluation feedback to guide the design and optimization of new models, accelerating iterative development.
+  Utilizing LLM-based evaluation feedback to guide the design and optimization of new models, accelerating iterative development.

+- ⚖️ **Bias Mitigation**
-⚖️ Bias Mitigation: Developing more reliable LLM Judges to reduce biases and enhance fairness, ensuring trustworthy and equitable evaluation outcomes.
+  Developing more reliable LLM Judges to reduce biases and enhance fairness, ensuring trustworthy and equitable evaluation outcomes.

 I am also deeply interested in LLMs for complex problem decomposition and solving, multi-agent collaboration, retrieval-augmented generation (RAG), and information retrieval.
 I look forward to collaborating and exchanging ideas with researchers in these exciting areas!